trisulnsm/dinodoc/trisuldocs/docs/ug/reports/flexible_reports.md

 A Metric Table Report in Trisul is a tabular representation of network metrics, providing a detailed summary of network traffic and performance data.
 This report displays various network metrics in a table format, allowing for easy analysis and comparison of network activity.

-For instance, if you want a volume report for all metrics(total,recieved,transmit,etc) for a particular counter group for a particular key, we can use metrics table.
+For instance, if you want a volume report for all metrics(total,received,transmit,etc) for a particular counter group for a particular key, we can use metrics table.

 ![](images/metrics_type.png)